dimichgh/orka/README.md

 The module provides configuration based task management.

 The module functionality is different from other modules that provide similar API, such as async or orchestrator.
 The main difference is how a task is executed in relation to the tasks it depends on.
-For example, if task A depends on tasks C and D, it will be executed only when tasks C and D are complete while orka will let A run till it really needs results from C or D. If it happens due to logic that task A does not need data from D or C it will run without waiting for the related tasks.
+For example, if task A depends on tasks C and D, it will be executed only when tasks C and D are complete while orka will let A run till it really needs results from C or D. If it happens due to logic that task A does not need data from D or C it will run without waiting for the related tasks (mapped dependency).

 # TODO:
 * Make task loading async